S0f1eM/S0f1eM/README.md

 <p>My first job as a developer : it was a great challenge !</p>

-* 2017 (1 year contract): Users support on Plone CMS (CSS, JS, Python).
+* 2017 (1 year contract): Users support on Plone CMS (CSS, JS, Python) for about 40 websites.
-⌨️  Hire for web pole maintenance : fixing bugs (tickets), updates, new users training, HTML/CSS and fix contents on the intranet.
+⌨️  Hire for web pole maintenance : fixing bugs (tickets), updating CMS versions, Training users, continuous HTML/CSS integration and updating contents on the intranet.

 * 2018 (contract renewed for 1 year): <b>Project management and development</b> on the [4 main sites](https://www-iuem.univ-brest.fr/) rebuild.
 ⌨️ "Agile" schedule management and modifications of the plannings to keep the final deadline (end of my contract) for each websites.
-⌨️ Migration of contents from Plone websites to new WordPress.
+⌨️ Migration of updated contents from Plone websites to WordPress websites for each new one.
-⌨️ Integration of the design with the page builder (Elementor) choosed by the graphist so he could refresh the websites design without a developer.
+⌨️ Integration of the design with the page builder Elementor (graphist choice to keep the ability to refresh the websites design at the end of my contract).
 ⌨️ Build and implementation of various [custom contents (CPT)](https://www-iuem.univ-brest.fr/lemar/recherche/equipe-panorama/#prsentation) depending oh the laboratories needs.
 ⌨️ [Development of a custom plugin](https://github.com/S0f1eM/my-first-wp-plugin) for the university directory database (postgre to MySQL, PHP, JavaScript).
 ⌨️ Websites deployment and feedbacks adjustments.